zuliani99/Undirected_Graphs_Triangle_Counter/README.md

-# Benchmark on Sequential and Parallel Graph Triangle Counter Problem
+# Sequential and Parallel Triangle Counting Algorithm on Undirected Graphs
 Comparison between Sequential and Parallel version of the Graph Triangle Counter problem.

 ## Startup